thisbenrogers/node-express-review/Section2.md

 ## Adds Users Route

-- [ ] Create a new branch called `feat/users-route` and publish it to the remote

 Now we'll build out the model, router, and basic validation for accessing the `Users` resource, so we can use it when registering or logging in.